Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Preliminaries on scalar ergodic diffusion processes

 where for $x<0$ the integrals should be read as $\int_0^x f(u)du = -\int_{x}^0 f(u) du$.
 Some regularity properties of $q_b$ are already determined by $b$.
 In particular, it is easily seen that $q_b$ is differentiable and for all $x\in\R$,

 Moreover, an important property that is made use of in several steps, is that $q_b$ and $q_b'$ can be uniformly upper bounded over $\Sigma(C,A,\gamma,\sigma)$, whereas on the other hand on the inverval $[-A,A]$, the invariant density $q_b$ is uniformly bounded away from zero.
-This is stated in the next two lemmas.
-Both of them are used in the literature on ergodic diffusions, sometimes with a slight modification of the class of functions under consideration.
-For completeness and the reader's convenience, a proof taylored to our drift function class $\Sigma(C,A,\gamma,\sigma)$ is given in Subsection~\ref{A2_SubSec} that also delivers explicit constants.